mnot/I-D/safe-hint/draft.md

 and browser implementations can have a common understanding of how it operates.

-This mechanism was presented for publication as an IETF Proposed Standard, but was not approved for publication by the IESG despite having IETF consensus at that time.
-Concerns raised by the IESG included the vagueness of the meaning of "safe", the ability of a proxy to insert the hint outside of a user's control, and the fact that there is no way to know whether the hint was or was not applied to the response returned by the server.
-While the current text is clear about these issues, they remain as factors that block the IESG's approval of this mechanism as an IETF Proposed Standard.
+This mechanism was presented for publication as an IETF Proposed Standard, but was not approved for publication by the IESG because of concerns that included the vagueness of the meaning of "safe", the ability of a proxy to insert the hint outside of a user's control, the fact that there is no way to know whether the hint was or was not applied to the response returned by the server, and how the use of this preference may incentivize increased censorship and/or targeting of minors.

+The specification has been updated to address those concerns, but the IESG has not approved progressing this document as an IETF Proposed Standard.
+As a result, it is published in the Independent Stream.

 ## Notational Conventions